Heichal HaTorah: Athletic

-Sinai Schools program
+Sinai Schools

-Heichal is one of a number of schools in north Jersey and NYC where Sinai Schools operates.
+Heichal HaTorah is one of a number of schools in North Jersey and New York City where Sinai Schools operates.
 Sinai runs independent programs for its special needs students, who attend school at various locations in Bergen and Essex counties in New Jersey, and in Queens and the Bronx in New York.
 Sinai students are given specialized and personalized education, including art, music, speech, and occupational therapies.
-Housed in various other educational facilities, the Sinai students are able to interact with the host school’s own students at lunch, recess and at some after school programs, as well as for the bus rides to and from school.
+Housed in various other educational facilities, the Sinai students are able to interact with the host school's own students at lunch, recess and at some after school programs, as well as for the bus rides to and from school.